open-vela/frameworks_runtimes_typescript_ts2wasm/ts2wasm/doc/additonal_sematic_check.md

 the meaning of error flags as below.

-1. binary operation between any type and non-any type without any type casting.
-For example,
+1. Operation between any and non-primitive object without explicit casting.
+For example:

     ``` typescript
+    Foo f;
-    let a: any = 10;
+    let a: any = f;
-    let b = 11;
+    let b: Foo = {...};
     b = a; // error
-    // b = a as nummber; // correct
+    // b = a as Foo; // correct
     ```

-2. binary operation between different types(not contain any type).For example,
+2. binary operation between different types(not contain any type), it aims to handling implicitly type casting.
+For example:

     ``` typescript
     let a = '123'